MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Italy/italian-vat.md

 ### Dates
  The date of issue is the document date and the date of registration is the posting date.
 Reporting date filters are based on the posting dates.
 This is changed from the previous behavior in which reporting date filters were based on the Operation Occured Date.

-### Non\-deductible VAT
+### Non-deductible VAT
  VAT cannot be deducted for some purchases because of:

--   The type of goods or services purchased – VAT is fully or partially non\-deductible by provision of the law on goods like cars, mobile phones, food purchased at restaurants, and so on.
+-   The type of goods or services purchased – VAT is fully or partially non-deductible by provision of the law on goods like cars, mobile phones, food purchased at restaurants, and so on.

--   Partially deductible pro\-rated VAT – VAT is pro\-rated according to the ratio between sales operations for which VAT is owed, and all operations performed.
+-   Partially deductible pro-rated VAT – VAT is pro-rated according to the ratio between sales operations for which VAT is owed, and all operations performed.
 VAT exceeding this ratio cannot be deducted.

 ## Service Tariffs
- The European Union \(EU\) has issued directives that change the VAT reporting for cross\-border trade of goods and services in the EU.
+ The European Union \(EU\) has issued directives that change the VAT reporting for cross-border trade of goods and services in the EU.

  In Italy, the EU sales list \(Intrastat\) and annual listing reports are updated to include services.
 This involves a change in the reporting format.
 A new table for service tariffs is added so that companies can classify services that must be included in the Intrastat report.
-Users must add the relevant service tariff to all documents that are for cross\-border transactions.
+Users must add the relevant service tariff to all documents that are for cross-border transactions.
 The service tariff specified on the **Foreign Trade** FastTab for the document can be modified in each line in the document.

 ## VAT Transaction Reports
  You must submit periodic reports to the tax authorities, which list transactions that include VAT with amounts over a specified threshold.
 The VAT transaction reports are created based on transactions with customers or vendors from a country\/region that is outside the EU and is not blacklisted.
 Transactions with customers or vendors from EU countries\/regions are reported through **Intrastat** reports.
 Transactions with customers or vendors from countries\/regions that are blacklisted are reported through the **Blacklist Communication Report** report. [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] provides support for the following transaction types: